martinctc/gpxtoolbox/README.md

 # gpxtoolbox

-Tools for analyzing and visualizing GPX files.
+Tools for analysing and visualising GPX files.

 ## Overview

-`gpxtoolbox` is an R package designed for processing, analyzing, and visualizing GPS track data from GPX files.
-It provides tools for calculating route metrics such as distance, elevation gain/loss, and speed, as well as visualization capabilities for elevation profiles and route maps.
+`gpxtoolbox` is an R package designed for processing, analysing, and visualising GPS track data from GPX files.
+It provides tools for calculating route metrics such as distance, elevation gain/loss, and speed, as well as visualisation capabilities for elevation profiles and route maps.
 This package is ideal for outdoor enthusiasts, athletes, and researchers working with GPS tracking data.

 ## Installation